 What is DFARS Compliance?

 NIST SP 800-171: The DFARS document defines adequate security as “protective measures that are commensurate with the consequences and probability of loss, misuse, or unauthorized access to, or modification of information.”
-The compliance documents, a Plan of Action and Mitigations (POAM), and a System Security Plan (SSP) are required to ensure you're conformant.
+The compliance documents, including a Plan of Action and Mitigations (POAM) and a System Security Plan (SSP), are required to ensure compliance.

 The DoD stated that information systems that process, store, or transmit CDI must implement security requirements in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.”

 The cybersecurity controls that make up NIST 800-171 were derived from the NIST SP 800-53 moderate security control baseline.
-These controls cover how to handle defense information and cyber security best practices associated with controlled unclassified information (CUI) and safeguarding covered defense information across your business as well as your supply chain.
+These controls outline the procedures for handling defense information and implementing cybersecurity best practices associated with controlled unclassified information (CUI), as well as safeguarding covered defense information throughout your business and supply chain.

 Who Must Ensure DFARS Cyber Compliance?